 Muhlenberg will continue to correspond with students on leave through their muhlenberg.edu email addresses; BergID cards will be deactivated.

-Minor programs are also available in many departments.
-Course work required for a minor is approximately three-fifths of that required for a major and in no case is less than 5 course units.
-All rules which currently apply to majors also apply to minors.
+Course work required for a minor is approximately three-fifths of that required for a major and is at least 5 course units.
+All rules that currently apply to majors also apply to minors.
 Any course accepted by the College can be counted simultaneously towards the requirements of both major and minor programs.

 No Show Policy